Master of Psychology

 A large proportion of time is spent under supervision in the on-campus psychology clinic treating clients presenting with a variety of psychological, educational and developmental problems.

 In addition, you’ll be required to undertake two practicum placements off campus in supervised psychological practice. minimum of 40 days and 60 days, respectively) in agencies like hospitals, clinics and other health facilities.

 Casework courses and field placements comprise a minimum of 132 days of practicum experience.
 You'll also do a supervised research thesis.

+The program consists of 192 credit points.
 The main areas of focus in Psychology at RMIT are:

 - motor and cognitive development in children and adolescents

 - wellbeing and resilience